-In this post, you’ll learn some of my best tips and tricks for planning a group vacation for a group of friends that everyone will love.
-Plus- because we all know getting everyone on board is the hardest part of friend group travel- I’ll share a few ways you can make sure everyone in your group will show up to enjoy the vacation with friends.
+In this post, you’ll learn some of my best tips for getting a big friend group together and bonding through a group getaway.
+Plus (because we all know getting everyone on board is the hardest part of friend group travel), I’ll share a few ways you can make sure everyone in your group will show up.

 Tips for Planning a Friend Group Trip

 Choose a destination that has something for everyone

 When choosing a destination for your big friend group trip, it’s important to pick somewhere that has something for everyone.
 That way, no one feels left out or like they’re not getting what they want from the trip.